sngular/kloadgen/docs/schemas.md

 The other exception applies to JSON Schema: in order to support `null`values, the collections within objects (type : object) cannot be null.
 Therefore, they will be **required by default** and they will be **initialized as an empty collection** if the object than contains them is not null.

 > Within JSON Schema, a maximum of **2 nesting levels** is allowed.

-## Protobuf Schema

-### Not nested messages

-As the [Protobuf specification for nested types](https://developers.google.com/protocol-buffers/docs/proto3#nested) says, you can use message types inside other message types, whether they are nested or not.
-KLoadGen supports it, but you have to define the messages in the same `.proto` file and add a `package` specifier to the `.proto` file on a mandatory basis.